 Splitting an organisation’s name across two lines

 Some NHS organisations’ names are too long to fit onto a single line and they have to run onto two lines.
-Each NHS organisation has been provided with their NHS organisational logo in the new standard format, with the name split in the appropriate place.
 If your organisation ever needs to change its name, you should use discretion to decide where best to split your name depending on what makes most sense and what looks visually balanced.

 Where the word ‘University’ is included in an NHS organisation’s name, it should not be moved into the NHS organisation’s descriptor.
 When permission is granted to add ‘University’ to an existing organisation’s name, the position should be carefully considered.
 Ideally ‘University’ would be placed at the start of the name.
 When it is placed at the end of the name, the prominence of the word could give the impression of the title of a university rather than an NHS Foundation Trust or NHS Trust.